Pie chart | Urbi Pro | Urbi Documentation

 Description

-Grouping attribute Attribute that is used to group data on the graph.
+Grouping attribute Attribute used to group data on the chart.
 The grouping attribute defines what data slices of a circle are displayed.

-Aggregation attribute Number of objects or a numeric attribute that is used to aggregate data on the graph.
+Aggregation attribute Number of objects or a numeric attribute used to aggregate data on the chart.
 Aggregation is performed within each group or range of data.
 The aggregation attribute defines the size of circle slices.

-Aggregation type Function that is used to calculate aggregation attribute values in each group or range of data:
+Aggregation type Function used to calculate aggregation attribute values in each group or range of data:

 • Sum: the sum of the values.